KingMario/packages/projects/ngx-cleave-directive/README.md

 To overcome the disadvantage, a debounced function is recommended for the event binding.

-The directive works with Angular 5 and 6.
-To use it in Angular 4, you may import the .ts file directly (see *Usage*).
-For Angular 2, you may try it in Angular 4's way, but it's not tested.
+The directive works with Angular 5+.

 ## Usage